sunpho84/e-snort/README.md

 - Creates a SubLattice class
 - Halos
 - Neighbors
-- Rationalize the sites filling to split parity
+- Rationalize the sites filling to split parity (oridir)
+- Comp cnanot relaly mix, strict cast needed

 TODO
 ---
+- we need to scan for each direction the simd rank surface, these are the elements to be moved out, they must be scanned for the whole surf for each direction and put into the appropriate buffer.
+Then the data must be swapped, and put back into position.
+Maybe we can recycle the non-simd transfer
 - simdified shift
 - put together orientation and dir for filling halo, to simplify
 - add shift method, which returns some proxy to select the opposite parity site, with shifted coords